OpenShot/openshot-qt/docs/import_export.rst

    Audio Levels          Volume keyframes are supported
    ====================  ==============================================

-In :ref:`Appendix A: Data Interchange Formats` you can see an :ref:`EDL example` file of the type supported by OpenShot.
+In :ref:`appendix_a:Appendix A: Data Interchange Formats` you can see an :ref:`appendix_a:EDL example` file of the type supported by OpenShot.

 XML (Final Cut Pro format)